 The EMV Liability Shift and Chargebacks

 In what is known as the “liability shift,” on 1 January 2005, the nation changed how banks and processing networks handled certain types of credit card fraud.
 It served as a driving force for the national adoption of chip and PIN readers, easy enough for high street retail giants, but for small businesses, even those starting out over a decade later, it may seem a far more difficult task.
 Not any more thanks to the Square Reader and POS app.
-More than a pretty face, the Square Reader not only makes the buying experience even easier for your customers, improving your customer service, it serves as integral to the level of security protection your business can enjoy, no matter how small your venture may be.

 How to Prevent Chargebacks

 Although there’s no guaranteed way to prevent chargebacks, merchants can take some steps to prevent some kinds of chargebacks from happening.
 These include:

 - If possible, always try to obtain a customer signature for in-person purchases.

 - Require a valid government-issued IDs before every credit card purchase, and keep proof of all credit card orders.

 - Have a recognisable business name on credit card statements.

 - Use a delivery service that requires a signature upon arrival.

 - Train employees on best practices for card-present and card-not-present transactions.